nightfallai/nightfall_code_scanner/README.md

 If your config file specifies a non-null value for `defaultRedactionConfig`, then exactly one of the above keys must be filled out; if more than one is filled out, the Nightfall API will return a 400 error code.

 For more information on how to configure redaction-related fields, refer to the [Nightfall docs](https://docs.nightfall.ai/reference/scanpayloadv3).

+### Annotation Level customization

+Annotations can be configured to be `notice`, `warning`, or `failure`, by setting the `annotationLevel` key in the configuration object.

 ## Configuration Examples